7ossam81/EvoloPy/README.md

 ##Quick Use
 EvoloPy toolbox contains twenty three benchamrks (F1-F23).
-The main file is the optimizer.py, which considered the driver of the toolbox.
+The main file is the optimizer.py, which considered the interface of the toolbox.
 In the optimizer.py you can setup your experiment by selecting the optmizers, the benchmarks, number of runs, number of iterations, and population size.
 The following is a sample exmaple to use the EvoloPy toolbox.
 To choose PSO optimizer for your experiment, change the PSO flag to true and others to false.